SAR Testing on cDASY6

 The company operates a state of the art, high precision RF test and calibration laboratory (NABL accredited) in Delhi NCR, India.
 The laboratory has advanced test and calibration facilities for the following:

-(ii) EM Field Measurements: Precise measurement of electric / magnetic fields emanating from electronic / electrical equipment.
+(iii) EM Field Measurements Calibration: The Precise measurement of electric / magnetic fields emanating from electronic / electrical equipment.
 The lab is equipped with the DASY52 NEO robot scanning system for precise measurement of EM fields from devices in accordance with the BS/EN 62311:2008 standard.

 to carry out RF measurements in accordance with the 3GPP technical specifications.

-(iv) RF Calibration: Calibration of spectrum analyzers, multiband scanners / receivers, test mobiles phones for frequency (Hz), attenuation (dB) and power level (dBm).
+(v) RF Calibration: Calibration of spectrum analyzers, multiband scanners / receivers, test mobiles phones for frequency (Hz), attenuation (dB) and power level (dBm).
 NABL accrreditation has been applied for and final audit planned in Jun 2019.

 BNNSPEAG laboratory follows a management system which is compliant with the ISO/IEC 17025 standard.
 BNNSPEAG is accredited with National Accreditation Board in India for Testing & Calibration Laboratories, India (NABL) for